FredHutch/coop/_posts/2020-08-31-dev-coopMetrics.md

 As someone who is a little out of practice when it comes to coding, developing this package was a great reminder that coding is a messy and iterative process (or at least it is for me).
 Sometimes you have to burn it down and try again and that is ok!
 For example, I originally built a function that pulls a single month of metrics at a time.
 Then, when I started building out the monthly report for the blog, I realized that I would obviously want to pull multiple months at a time!
 I was a little annoyed with myself for having to overhaul my code.
 Ultimately, it only took a couple hours for me to figure out how to adapt things.
 This is to say, don’t let the fear of having to rework a code keep you from getting started!
 It's all part of the process.

+When I ran into more complicated roadblocks I wanted to have a face-to-face discussion to ask for folks thoughts on best practices.
+I used the `#R-user-comm` Slack channel to host a quick lunch time video call and discuss things related to package development with my more experienced coworkers.
+The Coop's Slack and MS Teams channels are available to the community to host discussions and are a great opportunity to engage with coworkers you might not see regularly while work remains remote.

 ## Next steps

 There is still quite a bit that I want to do with this package!
 My next steps are the following: